Why Gardening is Good for the Soul

 It never happened, however, one truly magical thing did…

 I'd fallen into the habit of laying down among the gladiola, looking up at them from below.
 They looked like trees from that perspective.
 Oftentimes, while waiting for my fairy wings to sprout, I'd fall asleep.
-Click To Tweet
+Share on XOnce, having awoken from such a sprite-ly slumber, I found myself covered in ladybugs!
+Not bearing an affliction of coccinellidaephobia, I was amazed.

 I thought myself the luckiest girl in the world!